 For both children and adults, depression can also appear as withdrawal and lack of enjoyment in normally engaging activities.

-The cause of depression in children is not entirely known, but is typically due to biological, psychological, and social underpinnings, according to the ADAA.
-Additionally, children with parents who experience depression may have a genetic predisposition to experiencing the condition themselves.
+The cause of depression in children is not entirely known, but is typically believed to be due to biological, psychological, and social underpinnings, according to the ADAA.
+Additionally, children with parents who experience depression may have a genetic predisposition to the same condition.

 Signs of OCD